 SAN ANTONIO - Most people typically think of schools, public malls or theatres, and their workplaces as safe environments, but as seen in the recent mass shootings across the country, that may not always be the case.

-Doug Dempsey, with the Tactical Safety Institute in San Antonio, teaches a class on what to do should an active shooter ever enter a building or facility, where you are.
+Tactical Safety Institute in San Antonio, teaches a class on what to do should an active shooter ever enter a building or facility, where you are.

 "It can happen, unfortunately, as we see in the news so often -- any time, any place," Dempsey said.
 "Either you can run, you can hide, or, if your life depends on it, you can fight."